 We all have to start somewhere, right?
 There are plenty of toys for beginners.
 Whether you are exploring your body by yourself or with a partner.
 You may want to try lubricants or even invest in a tried and tested toy perfect for beginners, like a bullet vibrator, which is discreet, easy to carry, and focused on enhancing female pleasure.
 A little bit of research (and trust us, there are a lot of sources out there) goes a long way.

 - Talking about sex toys might scare your partner away

 Most people would love to be with someone who is confident and not afraid to ask what they want.
-Have you considered that your new age, progressive partner may not be intimidated at the suggestion of using a sex toy together?
-They may just be excited to explore a new element to your lovemaking.
+Have you considered that your new-age, progressive partner may not be intimidated at the suggestion of using a sex toy together?
+They may just be excited to explore a new element of your lovemaking.

 The next time you are hanging out, you may want to casually indicate your interest in sex toys and see how it goes.
 Just don’t whip out a monster dildo, without any warning during the act and you should be fine.

 - Sex toys are not safe for use